 Is mediation expensive?

-My rates are reasonable compared to other local mediators, because I seek to make my services accessible in a broader range of conflicts.
+I offer a unique introductory fee scale for some cases, because I seek to make my services accessible in a broader range of conflicts.
 Mediation can prevent a great deal of expense in legal fees and a multitude of other expenses involved in ongoing conflict.
-Check out my unique fee scale and let me know what you think!

 How does scheduling work?

 Your call or email is completely confidential.
 We will discuss whether mediation is the right option for your situation.
-Only when you are ready, I will contact the other party to invite them to mediation and will help negotiate a time and location that work for everyone.
+When you are ready, you contact the other party and invite them to mediation.
+They can contact me directly for more information and I will help negotiate a time and location that work for everyone.